 Make an outright gift of an existing policy.
 You can name us as owner and beneficiary of an existing policy.
 You qualify for a federal income tax charitable deduction when you itemize on your taxes.
-If you continue to pay premiums on the policy, each payment is tax deductible as a charitable gift when you itemize.
+If you continue to pay premiums on the policy, each payment is tax deductible as a charitable gift if you itemize.

 Make an outright gift of a new policy.
 You can take out a new policy and irrevocably name the University as the owner and the beneficiary of the insurance contract.
 This method may be particularly attractive for the younger donor.
-Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift when you itemize.
+Whether you make one single premium payment for the policy or pay annual premiums, each payment is tax deductible as a charitable gift when you itemize on your taxes.

-Legal Name: University of Denver (Colorado Seminary)
+Legal name: University of Denver

 Address: 2199 S. University Blvd., Denver, CO 80208

-Federal Tax ID Number: 84-0404231
+Federal tax ID number: 84-0404231